ArgoBeat Generative Audio Sprint

 Everything Else

 Procedural noise synthesis for nature sounds: rain, ocean, forest, cafe.
-All of it sounded like colored static.
-Filtered noise buffers are not soundscapes.
-They're noise.
+Filtered noise buffers are not enough for believable soundscapes.
 Real audio recordings are mandatory.

 The uniqueness problem is the real killer.
 10 pentatonic notes in a 2-octave range.
 3 chord progressions per mood.
 By minute 8 of a session, you've heard every possible combination.
 Shuffling the order of a small set is not the same as generating new content.